CoryMcCartan/harm-redistricting/README.md

-# Voter Representation and Redistricting
+# Individualized Measures of Partisan Fairness and Utility in Redistricting

 [copy abstract here]